lab11/LoRa-comms/imst/README.md

 This script allows the iM880 to be configured, receive confirmed messages, and
     send confirmed messages all over a serial port.
+- The file `configuration.info` are the selected configuration parameters based on our use case.

 Usage
 --------